-Do you want to create a monetized membership site for selling courses in WordPress?
+Do you want to create a monetized membership site to sell courses on WordPress?
 If so, this article is tailor-made for you!

 The online education industry is booming.
-Based on reports, the global online education industry will be worth well over $300 billion by 2025.
-Wouldn’t you like a piece of this pie?
+Based on reports, the global online education industry will be worth well over $465 billion by 2028.
+Wouldn’t you like a piece of that pie?

 Selling courses online is a great way to bring in passive income month after month.
 You put in the work of creating a single course, then promote it to bring in recurring income.
 Then, the more courses you create, the more income you make!

 Self-Hosted is Better

 Some creators use hosted platforms like Udemy and Skillshare to promote their courses.
 The problem with that is third-party fees.
 Hosted platforms take a large cut of your profits, and they own your data.

 When you run your online course business on WordPress with MemberPress, you keep your profits, and you keep control over your data.

 In this article, we’ll cover what a membership site is and how to monetize it even more with online courses.

 Then, we’ll take you step-by-step through how to create your very own membership site as the perfect platform for selling your online courses.
 Let’s get started!

 What is a WordPress Membership Site?